 Variations

-For instance, some of our favorite variations include:
+Here are some of our favorite variations to inspire you:

 • Adding chopped nuts like almonds, walnuts, or pecans.